sankalpdayal/carnd_term1_p5/writeup_template.md

 1. It consideres the latest 30 frames (1.5 seconds)
 2. For these latest frames, it iterates over all the positive detections.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+3. Starting from first of 30 frames and first detected box, it calculates its center and stores it and weight of 1 is given.
+Also the x and y length are stored.
+4. For every new box, it calculates its distance from existing center.
+If the distance is lower than a threshold, then it considers it close to existing center else it considers as a new center.
+5. If current center is found close to existing center, the existing center and x,y lengths and weights are updated using the new center.
+6. This update is done by simple weighted averaging.
+Where weight of existing center is previous weight and new center as 1.
+X,Y lenghts are also updated in same manner.
+The new weight is 1 more than previous weight.
+7. If the current center is found as a new center, the new center is added to list of all centers and weight of 1 is given.
+Also the x and y length of new center is stored.
+8. For final selection, centers only with a weight greater than a certain threshold are considered.

+The implemention is done by creating a new class called `Vehicle_Detect()`.
+The implementation of this class is done under the cell titled 'Step4: Use time information for more robust prediction'

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the centers from a series of frames of video, and the centers of the detected frames:

-### Here are six frames and their corresponding heatmaps:
+### Here are 30 frames and the corresponding centers for each positive detection:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]
+![alt text][image7]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image8]

 ---